bart747/mysite/content/blog/alt-lazy-load.md

 Lazy Load is a great idea, so it's overused frequently.
-Do you remember that situation when you scrolled down quickly to get to the middle part and the picture wasn't there yet.
+Do you remember that situation when you scrolled down quickly to get to the middle part and the picture wasn't there yet?

 <!--more-->